Top things to do during Art in Mayfair: 12 June-9 July, 2023

 Alternatively, head to The Ivy Asia in Mayfair’s North Audley Street for wow-factor interiors, including a dazzling green stone floor, antique decor and a dining room filed with 12 cherry blossom trees.

-Book a stay at Antony Gormley's Room at The Beaumont
+5. Book a stay at Antony Gormley's Room at The Beaumont

 Book a stay at Antony Gormley’s Room at The Beaumont hotel, a one-off suite occupying the interior of a giant semi-abstract sculpture.
 The dark, wood-panelled, cave-like room offers its occupants the chance to find peace and tranquillity away from the pressures of modern life.
 From £1,100 per night.
 Book a stay at Room at The Beaumont.

-If you’re visiting after dark, head to the iconic five-star hotel The Connaught in Carlos Place to sip cocktails in its art-filled Red Room, which is tucked behind a velvet-curtained doorway of the hotel’s Champagne Room.
+Alternatively, head to the iconic five-star hotel The Connaught in Carlos Place to sip cocktails in its art-filled Red Room, which is tucked behind a velvet-curtained doorway of the hotel's Champagne Room.
 The bar showcases a collection of red-coloured artworks by female artists, including I Am Rouge by Louise Bourgeois and a photographic piece by Trina McKillen.
 The striking design-led interior includes a pink onyx bar and a red-flecked marble fireplace.